Umbilical Hernia Repair in Children: What to Expect at Home

-Your child may have some pain around his or her belly button (navel) and need pain medicine for several days after surgery.
+Your child may have some pain around the belly button (navel) and need pain medicine for several days after surgery.
 The area around your child's navel may be swollen for several weeks.

-After surgery your child will no longer have a hernia.
-He or she will no longer have a bulge around the navel.
+After surgery, your child will no longer have a hernia.
+There will no longer be a bulge around your child's navel.

-Most children are back to many of their normal activities 1 or 2 days after surgery.
+Most children are back to many of their normal activities, like walking or playing with toys, 1 or 2 days after surgery.
 It takes about 1 to 2 weeks for the cut the doctor made (incision) to heal.
 The incision will leave a small scar that will fade with time.
 If the hernia was large, there may be some loose skin around your child's navel.
 This usually shrinks and becomes less noticeable as your child grows.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as quickly as possible.

 How can you care for your child at home?

 - Allow your child to slowly become more active.
 Have your child rest as much as needed.
 Make sure your child gets enough sleep at night.